What are the Goals of SQL Tuning?

 - CPU seconds

-These are absolute values.
-They are not influenced by any concurrent system activity and stay stable for a particular execution plan.
+These are absolute metrics.
+They are not impacted by concurrent system activity and are stable for a particular execution plan.

-Don't use execution times as your optimization target.
+We should not use execution times as our optimization targets.
 Many irrelevant factors will affect run times, such as blocking the database objects, workload delays, and concurrent workload.

 1. Ensure Completeness and Correctness of Teradata Statistics

-The most important optimization task is to aid the Teradata Optimizer with complete and correct statistics.
+The most important optimization task is to support the Teradata Optimizer with complete and correct statistics.

 We have to pay particular attention to 3 basic situations and always collect full statistics: